-“I found myself in an unexpected and unique situation this fall — on a hiatus from work, my overpriced lease up for renewal, debt-free and on a profound grief journey during a global pandemic — it seemed the Universe conspired with my dreams and was clearing a new path.
-I wasn’t quite ready to buy my own van in that time frame, so getting a long-term camper van rental for a month and taking notes became the golden plan.” – Leanna Trombino, long term camper van renter
+“I found myself in an unexpected and unique situation this fall — on a hiatus from work, my overpriced lease up for renewal, debt-free and on a profound grief journey during a global pandemic — it seemed the universe conspired with my dreams and was clearing a new path.
+I wasn’t quite ready to buy my own van in that time frame, so getting a long-term camper van rental for a month and taking notes became the golden plan.” – Leanna

 More Than A Weekend, Not Quite A Way Of Life (Yet!)

-Leanna needed a long-term camper van rental and stayed in the Ford E-250 custom camper van called Phat Mobile Adventures.
-She picked it up in San Diego and then settled in to stay awhile with her two best friends by her side.
+Leanna needed a long-term camper van rental and stayed in the Ford E-250 custom camper van.
+She picked up her van in San Diego and then settled in to stay awhile with her two best friends by her side.